Angkor Pandaw in Ha Long Bay Angkor Pandaw in Ha Long Bay

 2 / 11

-AM: Exploration of Halong Bay continues with a visit to the so-called “Dark and Bright Cave”.
-Take a kayak or a local basket boat rowed by fishermen and enter this remarkable cave into an enclosed area similar to a crater.
-Bats can be heard in the cave and massive stalagmites hang from the ceiling.
+AM: Our exploration of Halong Bay continues, and we stop at the so-called "Dark and Bright Cave."
+Take a kayak or a local basket boat rowed by fishermen and enter this 1 remarkable cave into an enclosed area similar to a crater.
+Bats can be heard in the cave, and massive stalagmites hang from the ceiling.

 PM: In the afternoon, we leave Halong Bay and enter the river, where we drop anchor near Hai Phong.